poynt/developer/_posts/2015-01-22-integrating-with-poyntos-sdk.md

 At this point your app should be ready to use the Poynt OS SDK.
 Please refer to the documentation or Poynt Sample app to start using the SDK.

-### Adding Maven Credentials

-As mentioned above, our maven repository is access controlled to allow access to only invited developers.
-Please refer to the [SDK FAQs](https://poynt.com/faq#poyntos) and submit your request [here](http://goo.gl/forms/dgwMwDysAv).